It doesn’t really make sense.

-Not all services actually provide this functionality – in fact it remains fairly rare.
-Check with your email service provider if they do anything like this.
+Not all services provide this functionality; in fact, it remains fairly rare.
+Check with your email service provider to see if they do anything like this.

 Once again, this is not what you were asking about.
 This is multiple (faux) email addresses on a single account — not multiple accounts somehow associated with a single email address.

 I don’t know what specific problem you’re attempting to solve, but I’ll suggest two very common solutions to the kind of division you’re asking about: